 Now until August 15, Tuition Discounts are Available for New Students

-Now until July 14, those who register for a Basic Program Year One Autumn course will receive $100 off by using the code: BPYR1100.
-Those who register from July 15 to August 15 will receive $50 off by using the code: BPYR150.
+New students who register for a Basic Program Year One Autumn course from July 15 to August 15 will receive $50 off by using the code: BPYR150.

 In total, the Basic Program consists of a four-year curriculum.
 Courses meet three hours, once a week, for ten weeks.
 Each class session consists of a seminar, covering three or four texts, and a tutorial, which involves in-depth analysis of one or two texts.
 Students take the curriculum in order, progressing with their classmates from quarter to quarter and year to year.

 - No application is required at any time.
 Students register for courses one quarter at a time.